Godavari River: Within Maharashtra

 The river originates in Maharashtra state and has an extensive course.
 The upper basin (origin to its confluence with Manjira), of which lies entirely within the state, cumulatively draining an area as large as 1,52,199 km2 – about half the area of Maharashtra.
 Within Nashik district, the river assumes a north-easterly course until it flows into the Gangapur Reservoir, created by a dam of the same name.
 The reservoir along with the Kashypi Dam, provides potable water to Nashik, one of the largest cities located on its banks.
 The river, as it emerges through the dam, some 8 km upstream from Nashik, flows on a rocky bed, undulated by a series of chasms and rocky ledges, resulting in the formation of two significant waterfalls – the Gangapur and the Someshwar waterfalls.
 The latter, located at Someshwar, is more popularly known as the Dudhsagar Waterfall.
-About 10 km east of Gangapur, the river passes the town of Nashik, where it collects its effluents in the form of the river Nasardi on its right bank.
+About 10 km east of Gangapur, the river passes the town of Nashik, where it collects its effluents in the form of the river Nandini on its right bank.

 About 0.5 km south of Nashik, the river bends sharply to the east, washing the base of a high cliff formerly the site of a Mughal fort, but which is now being eroded away by the action of floods.
 About 25 km below Nashik is the confluence of the Godavari and one of its tributaries, the Darna.
 The stream occupies, for nine months in the year, a small space in a wide and gravelly bed, the greyish banks being 4 to 6 m high, topped with a deep layer of black soil.
 A few kilometres after its meeting with the Darna, the Godavari swerves to the north-east, before the Banganga, from the north-west, meets it on the left.
 The course of the main stream then tends more decidedly south.
 At Nandur-Madhmeshwar, the Kadva, a second large affluent, brings considerable increase to the waters of the Godavari.
 The river begins its southeasterly course characteristic of rivers of the Deccan Plateau.
 The river exits the Niphad Taluka of Nashik and enters the Kopargaon taluka, Ahmednagar District.
 Within Ahmednagar District the river quickly completes its short course, flowing alongside the town of Kopargaon and reaching Puntamba.
 Beyond this, the river serves as a natural boundary between the following districts: